 Under the base case (Scenario I), the LTFP asset renewal program has been developed to mitigate any significant deterioration of the Council's current asset base.
 The program has been structured to ensure all classes of assets have funds allocated to deal with the timely renewal of non-current assets.
-The total infrastructure capital program from 2023 to 2033 is \$41.8 million, along with an asset maintenance program that maintains assets in a fit for purpose condition.

-The financial outcome base case scenario is that continual operating deficits commence from 2023/24, and Council runs out of cash by 2028-29 at the consolidated fund level.
+The total infrastructure renewal program for the ten years from 2023 to 3032 is \$27.9 million, along with an asset maintenance program that maintains assets in a fit for purpose condition.
+The financial outcome base case scenario is that continual operating deficits commence from 2023/24, and Council runs out of cash by 2028-29.
 This, combined with the capital expenditure program, will harm Council's unrestricted cash position every year of the LTFP.